-Laura Walda, a shareholder at Lowndes and a member of the firm’s commercial real estate group, currently serves as president-elect of CREW Orlando, the premier business network for women in commercial real estate.
-During the month of October, CREW Orlando is taking on a special initiative, encouraging Central Florida businesses and organizations to increase breast cancer awareness by dressing the “City in Pink.”
+Laura Walda, a shareholder at Lowndes and a member of the firm’s commercial real estate group, currently serves as president of CREW Orlando, the premier business network for women in commercial real estate.
+For the second year in a row, CREW Orlando is encouraging Central Florida businesses and organizations to increase breast cancer awareness by dressing the “City in Pink” in October.

 When did you get involved with CREW?

 My first introduction to CREW Orlando was more than 10 years ago as a first-year associate lawyer.
-Lowndes Shareholder Jackie Bozzuto, who is a past president of CREW Orlando and still very involved in the organization, invited me to a number of events.
+Lowndes Shareholder Jackie Bozzuto, who is a past president of CREW Orlando and still very involved in the organization, invited me to several events.
 Not long after, I became a member and have been involved ever since.
-Next year, I’ll be proud to serve as president.
+This year, I’m proud to serve as president.

 What attracted you to this organization in particular?